Better Security by Thinking as a Hacker

 Hashing Algorithms From A Cryptographic Perspective

-With the recent news of collisions and reductions in attack complexity in both MD5, a commonly used algorithm for checksums on file downloads and integrity checkers, and SHA-1, a commonly used cryptographic hash algorithm in many encryption products, this brings up the question of where to go next, if you are implementing software which uses cryptographically strong hashing.
+With the news of collisions and reductions in attack complexity in both MD5, a commonly used algorithm for checksums on file downloads and integrity checkers, and SHA-1, a commonly used cryptographic hash algorithm in many encryption products, this brings up the question of where to go next, if you are implementing software which uses cryptographically strong hashing.

 The SHA (Secure Hash Algorithm) family of algorithms, validated by NIST, and standard hash algorithms for cryptographic use, contains not only SHA-1 but an older algorithm called SHA-0, for which attacks have also been reported, and the SHA-2 family, which consists of SHA-224, SHA-256, SHA-384 and SHA-512, collectively.